-(1) The eligibility process should determine whether or not the holder of a Bachelor's degree is qualified in the intended thesis topic to the same level as the holder of a research-oriented Master's degree or university Diploma degree; alternatively it should accomplish this qualification.

-(2) The eligibility process begins with the responsible Faculty Board establishing which courses need to be taken before admission for the doctorate.
+- (1) The eligibility process should determine whether or not the holder of a Bachelor's degree is qualified in the intended thesis topic to the same level as the holder of a research-oriented Master's degree or university Diploma degree; alternatively it should accomplish this qualification. - (2) The eligibility process begins with the Faculty Board establishing which courses need to be taken before admission for the doctorate.
 The courses must take at least two semesters (60 credits) and at most four semesters (120 credits).
 Exceptions require the agreement of the Rector's office or of a commission assigned by the Rector.
 The length of time for these courses should be ascertained through an overall assessment of the personal eligibility of the applicant.
 Special notice should be paid to the type and form (e.g. course length) of the Bachelor's course.
 In the case of applicants with a Bachelor's degree from a foreign university, the equivalence agreements and recommendations of the Central Office for Foreign Education and the equivalent German grade are to be taken into account.
+On holders of a Bachelor's degree the condition to do their doctorate within the framework of structured doctoral studies in accordance with the decision of the Faculty Board or within a graduate school of the TU Bergakademie Freiberg can also be imposed.